hartleyvoices/victoriancarolsingershireuk/README.md

 The [Victorian Carol Singers](http://victoriancarolsingershire.uk)  website is brought to you by [Hartley Voices Limited](http://hartleyvoices.co.uk).

 For technical queries, please contact hywel.llewellyn@gmail.com, or see [Hywel Llewellyn](http://hywel.me).

-The site is based on the  **So Simple Theme**, by designer slash illustrator [Michael Rose](http://mademistakes.com).
+The site is based on the So Simple Theme, by [Michael Rose](http://mademistakes.com).